javi99/NLP_final/README.md

 <img width="407" alt="LIME" src="https://user-images.githubusercontent.com/114157156/228962617-a1fcaa6d-af75-4c3d-a155-7550916917ea.png">

 We fed an arbirary row from the training data set and based on the words in the article we can see weights that justify the classification.
+Unsurprisingly, the word album is the best predictor for the topic *Album*.

+### Biases
+To test for potential biases we fed words and sentences that might have historically been cononated with sterio types.
+For example the sentence: *He is black pakistani european* shows a clear gender bias: